 LEFT: Jody McCrea, John Ashley, and Mike Nader serenade Jo Collins with (That's What I Call) a Healthy Girl.
-CENTER: Partying teens on the beach in How to Stuff a Wild Bikini.
-Look for Michael Nader, Jo Collins, and Luree Holmes (Nicholson) in the photo.
-RIGHT: Buster Keaton with knockout Bobbi Shaw, this time a brunette
+RIGHT: Partying teens on the beach in How to Stuff a Wild Bikini.
+Look for Michael Nader, Jo Collins, and Luree Holmes (Nicholson) in the photo

 plot synopsisWhile Frankie is enjoying active duty in Tahiti, Dee Dee (Annette Funicello) is left behind at the beach.
 Frankie worries that Dee Dee won't be faithful to him, so he sees Bwana, the witch doctor (Buster Keaton) to discover a solution.
 For the sum of one bottle of fire water per day, the witch doctor sends a decoy, Cassandra (Beverly Adams), to lure all the boys away from Dee Dee; he also sends a pelican to watch over Dee Dee, just to make sure that she doesn't fall in love with another guy.

 Annette Funicello romances Dwayne Hickman while Frankie is away

 However, with Frankie gone Ricky (Dwayne Hickman) competes for Dee Dee's attention.
 Ricky has been chosen by Peachy Keane (Mickey Rooney) as America's boy-next-door, and while Ricky wants Peachy to choose Dee Dee as America's girl-next-door, Peachy would rather have Cassandra filling the role.

 LEFT: The girls on the beach surround Peachy (Mickey Rooney) in song.
 RIGHT: Clumsy Cassandra tries to assist Peachy